 • Species, age, and current condition of lumber

-• Local water and chemical regulations that affect washing methods
+• Local water and chemical regulations affecting washing methods

-• Prep work needed (nail resets, board replacements, sanding)
+• Necessary prep work (nail resets, board replacements, sanding)

 • Preferred stain type — oil, water-based, or hybrid

-Our engine applies regional water rates, PSI settings, and detergent usage to calculate: Total gallons, labor hours, and equipment fees.
+Regional water rates, PSI settings, and detergent usage are calculated to determine total gallons, labor hours, and equipment fees.

-1. Fastener resets and board swaps are priced using live lumber data.
+• Fastener resets and board swaps priced using live lumber data.

-2. Light sanding is added if moisture content exceeds 15 %.
+• Light sanding added if moisture content exceeds 15%.

-3. Dry-time buffers are applied automatically based on weather API feeds.
+• Dry-time buffers applied based on weather data.

 • Real-time pricing eliminates outdated material allowances